Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 This is when the negative effects of glycogen supercompensation occur, and you don’t make progress but decrease your performance.

-To avoid overtraining, you must gradually increase the intensity of your workouts until you come to the original Saitama workout.
+To avoid overtraining, you must gradually increase the intensity of your workouts until you reach the original Saitama workout.

 Also, proper diet and supplementation will help you recover faster and avoid injury and overtraining.